 As the nation’s capital, Washington, D.C. is the locus of American political and economic decision-making.
 Living, working, and studying there can provide invaluable insight and experience for aspiring future leaders from Ohio University.
 Recognizing the value of Washington as a learning-by-doing laboratory for increasing societal and community engagement, OHIO President Duane Nellis founded the new Ohio University Capital Internship Program as one of his Strategic Pathways for Ohio University.

 Through the Ohio University Capital Internship Program, a small cohort of OHIO students spend the fall or spring semester term working full time in Washington, D.C. as interns.
 Previous students on this program have worked in the office of a Member of Congress or with a Congressional Committee.
 Interns may take on a range of roles depending on the particular needs of the placement host.
 Capital Interns live in a common location, facilitating peer-to-peer learning and co-curricular opportunities.

-Prior to going to Washington, the selected students prepare for the internship experience by participating in professional development through the Career and Leadership Development Center, as well as through curricular work to familiarize them with relevant policy issues.
 During their semester in Washington, Capital Interns earn a minimum of 12 credit hours, which may combine Political Science (POLS 4910), and/or home-department internship course credits.
 Students may take an online course during the internship, particularly if it is required to fulfill major requirements or directly supplement the internship experience.

 Capital Interns start their semesters with a one-week orientation in Washington.
 Students will have a wide range of enrichment experiences organized specifically for them, such as meetings with distinguished alumni, lectures from experts, sessions with OHIO faculty and staff, and guided tours of significant area institutions.